jlondal/pro14_analysis/README.md

-# pro14_analysis
+# Pro14 Analysis

-An analysis of when to kick for posts or touch reviewing Pro14 rugby matches
+A collection of notebooks (one for now) of notebooks analysing Pro14 rugby matches.

+1. When to Kick for Goal